AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 **Fields**

 API object's attributes and its relationships are collectively called Fields.
-Refer to [JSON API for more information.](http://jsonapi.org/format/#document-resource-object-fields) You can use Fields as a parameter while making API calls to fetch one or more speicific attributes from the model.
+Refer to [JSON API for more information.](http://jsonapi.org/format/#document-resource-object-fields) You can use Fields as a parameter while making API calls to fetch one or more specific attributes from the model.
 In absence of the Fields parameter, the API call fetches all the available attributes from the model.
 For example, in the following API call, fields[skill]=name fetches you the name attribute of the skill model alone.

 https://learningmanager.adobe.com/primeapi/v2/users/{userId}/userSkills/{id}?include=skillLevel.skill&fields[skill]=name